quickkennedy/MOMCustomizer/README.md

-# MOMCustomizer

 ![MOM CUSTOMIZER](title.png)

- tool for customizing MOM
+a tool for customizing visual aspects of MOM